pydata/xarray/doc/examples.rst

     anomalies.mean('x').drop_vars('time.month').to_dataframe().plot()

-TODO: display these examples better; convert this code into utility functions
+..
+TODO: reduce the boilerplate necessary for these examples